greninger-lab/revica-strm/README.md

     python3 fastq_dir_to_samplesheet.py <dir with fastqs> -r1 _1.fastq.gz -r2 _2.fastq.gz sras_to_run.csv
     ```

-    for single-end data, just use `-r1`.
+    where `-r1` and `-r2` specify the suffixes of input read1 and read2 files to look for, respectively.
+For single-end data, just use `-r1`.

 3. run REVICA and point it to your sample sheet: